 The bereavements of dementia are many, and some are better known.
 I have come to realise that this cruel disease has not only robbed mum of much of the life we shared - it has left me alone with my own memories and made me a stranger in my home town.

-(* Sad to say, four years on from writing this post that excellent selection of freshly-made cakes has largely disappeared, due to budget cuts at the home - a common scenario in the current climate of the care "industry".
-See my four-part post, Five-Star Hotel, Five-Star Care?)
+(*This post was written in 2013.
+Sad to say, by 2016/17 the excellent selection of freshly-made cakes had largely disappeared, due to budget cuts at that home - a common scenario in the current climate of the care "industry".
+See my four-part post, Five-Star Hotel, Five-Star Care?
+In May 2018, I moved mum out to another home.